 Broccoli and kiwi - Fresh broccoli provides you with Vitamin C and K which are important for bone health.
 Broccoli is a natural teeth cleanser.
 So, even if you are not a big fan of broccoli, having it in your meal isn't a bad option, as it has ample benefits for your teeth.
 So does kiwi, which is rich in Vitamin C and is resistant to infections.

 A tooth-healthy diet helps your oral health and is not limited to what you eat or what you avoid.
 But the timing and way of eating should not be ignored too.
 Food sequencing is something which everyone should take care of.

 While these food items majorly give you healthy diet goals, you must keep a close check and limit your snacking.
 However, no one is asking you to cut it down completely.
 Amazing news, right? :)

 Foods that you consume in your meal are comparatively less harmful than what you have in snacking.
-Saliva produced while having a meal lowers the effects of acid, starts to break down the carbohydrates and helps in the clearance of food particles which in turn helps to prevent cavities.
+Saliva produced while having a meal lowers the effects of acid, starts to break down carbohydrates, and helps in the clearance of food particles - which in turn helps to prevent cavities.